What we collect

-You should put out your bin or sack on the same day as your green refuse bin.
+You should put out your bin on the same day as your green refuse bin.
 We don’t run this service over the Christmas period.
 If you prefer, you can take your rubbish to your local household waste and recycling centre.

 All garden waste collected goes to a composting site in Hampshire and is made into organic soil conditioner, widely used in local parks and formal gardens.

 You should try to compost as much of your garden and kitchen waste as possible, as this is better for the environment and saves on fuel and transportation costs.